 Curriculum proposals must be submitted via the online CourseLeaf system.
-The most recent Handbook for the Undergraduate Curriculum Committee has helpful information for preparing proposals, and is available through a link on the Curriculum Committee Home Page.
+Training videos are located under "training" modules in UAS Online.
+Helpful documents such as the most recent Handbook for the Undergraduate Curriculum Committee are available through a link on the Curriculum Committee Home Page.
 To propose new courses or to change existing courses, use the course admin link: